Tony Hunston

-Tony Huntson (also spelled Hunston) was an Irish footballer who played for Brooklyn F.C.
+Anthony (Tony) Hunston was an Irish footballer who played for Brooklyn F.C.
 As an international he also played for the Irish Free State.

 Career

-Huntson is listed as having scored one goal for Brooklyn in the 1923–24 season.
+Hunston is listed as having started his football career with Jacobs F.C. before moving to Brooklyn where he is recorded as scoring one goal in the 1923–24 season.
+Hunston also represented Leinster at inter-provincial level.
 He made his international debut for the Irish Free State on 16 June 1924 in a friendly against the United States.
 This game would be the Irish Free State's first-ever international match on home turf.
-A crowd of just under 4,000 spectators at Dalymount Park witnessed Ed Brooks score a hattrick in a 3–1 win for the home side.
-This would be Huntson's only cap for Ireland at senior level.
+A crowd of just under 4,000 spectators at Dalymount Park in Dublin witnessed Ed Brooks score a hat-trick in a 3–1 win for the home side.
+This would be Hunston's only cap for Ireland at senior level; he was subsequently selected to play for Ireland against Italy at Lansdowne Road in April 1927 but was forced to withdraw after sustaining an injury days before the match.